Mixing Fronts in Smooth Chaotic Flows: Conclusion

-More work is still required to estimate the value of $s_i$ in flows other than the sine flow and to confirm its physical origin and universality (Eq.~\eqref{eq:si}).
-Numerical test of the closure in 3D-time dependent chaotic flows is also of direct interest.
-Because it describes the amount of mixing at microscale, the proposed closure opens a new avenue to model non-conservative transport processes, such as reactive processes.
+Our study shows that microscale scalar fluctuations persist at late time in chaotically mixed fronts.
+However, even at large Péclet numbers, they remain limited compared to macroscale scalar gradients.
+For example, at $Pe=10^3$, scalar fluctuations are expected to be less than 10\% of the macroscopic gradient (Fig.~\ref{fig:variance}a).
+At $Pe=10^8$, the fluctuations hardly reach 60\% of the macroscopic gradient.
+This observation is reminiscent of the efficient nature of chaotic flows to mix, even at high Péclet numbers.
+Because it describes the amount of mixing at microscale in a macroscopically dispersing front, the proposed closure opens a new avenue to upscale non-conservative transport processes, such as reactive processes.
 Extension to bimolecular reactive transport system can be obtained by focusing on the concentration statistics of two reactive species, with fluctuation product $\overline{c_A' c_B'}$ rather than a single one $\overline{c'c'}$ as done here~\citep{anmala2013dynamics}.

-This will be the object of a future study.
+Additional work is required to explore how the specific value of $s_i$ changes for other single-scale flows than the sine flow, or for multiscale laminar flows.
+Finally, it would be interesting to compare the value of $s_i$ to the concept of \textit{coarsening} scale, first proposed by \citet{villermaux2003mixing} for turbulent flows.
+The coarsening scale was defined as an intermediate length scale, larger than $s_B$, below which scalar fluctuations are quickly erased by turbulent agitation.
+As shown in Fig.~\ref{fig:spectrum_sketch}, $s_i$ indeed delimits an abrupt drop in the scalar spectrum and may thus be considered as a natural coarsening scale, separating dispersion- from stretching-induced scalar features.
+Since the coarsening scale was initially introduced in the context of multiscale turbulent flows \citep{rotily2025momentum}, the applicability of this concept to rough chaotic flows remains to be established.